kneufeld/alkali/docs/README.rst

 *Durable*.
 If alkali is not durable then we want to hear about it as soon as possible.

 So knowing this, why would you use alkali?

-If you need a simple database-like library and especially if you want to control the on-disk format of your database then alkali just might be for you.
-If a *list* of *dict* is a main data structure in your program then make programming fun again with alkali.
+* If you need a simple database-like library
+* You'd like a database but must control the on-disk format
+* If a *list* of *dict* is a main data structure in your program
+* You often search/filter your data
+* You like Django and/or SqlAlchemy but don't need anything that heavy

 Plus alkali is really easy to use, if you've ever used the Django ORM or SQlAlchemy then alkali's API will feel very familiar.
-Alkali's API was based off of Django.
+Alkali's API was based off of Django's.

-Contents:

 .. toctree::
    :maxdepth: 1